Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-where $(n,n(d-1))\subset\R$ denotes an open interval.} \ms This follows from Lemma~(2.1) below together with Corollary~2 and (0.3).
-It can also be deduced from the results in \cite{Di2}, and seems to be closely related with \cite[Thm.~2]{DiSaWo}.
+\nin where $\bl(n,n(d{-}1)\br)\subset\R$ denotes an open interval.} \ms This follows from Lemma~L2.1{2.1} below together with Corollary~C2{2} and (3{3}).
+It can also be deduced from the results in \cite{Di2}, and seems to be closely related to \cite[Thm.~2]{DiSaWo}.
 The situation becomes, however, rather complicated if the number of singular points is large, see \cite{ChDi}, \cite{Di2}, \cite{DiSt1}, \cite{DiSt2}. \sk Let $\Sp(f)=\sum_{\alpha}n_{f,\alpha}\,t^{\alpha}\in\Q[t^{1/d}]$ be the {\it Steenbrink spectrum} of $f$ (see \cite{St2}, \cite{St3}) which is normalized as in \cite{St2}.
-To study the relation with the Koszul cohomologies $M$, $N$ by generalizing the well-known assertion in the isolated singularity case where $M''=N=0$ and $M=M'$ (see \cite{St1} and also \cite{Gri}, \cite{SkSt}, \cite{Va}, etc.), we have to introduce the {\it pole order spectrum} $\Sp_P(f)$ by replacing the Hodge filtration $F$ with the pole order filtration $P$ in \cite{Di1}, \cite{Di3}, \cite{DiSa2}, \cite{DiSt1}.
+To study the relation with the Koszul cohomologies $M$, $N$ by generalizing the well-known assertion in the isolated singularity case where $M''=N=0$ and $M=M'$ (see \cite{St1} and also \cite{Gri}, \cite{ScSt}, \cite{Va}, etc.), we have to introduce the {\it pole order spectrum} $\Sp_P(f)$ by replacing the Hodge filtration $F$ with the pole order filtration $P$ in \cite{Di1}, \cite{Di3}, \cite{DiSa2}, \cite{DiSt2}.
 There are certain shifts of the exponents coming from the difference between $F$ and $P$.
 Here we have the inclusion $F\subset P$ in general, and the equality holds in certain cases (see \cite{Di3}).
-We can calculate these spectra explicitly in the case $n=2$, see Propositions~(3.3) and (3.4).
-The relation between the two spectra is, however, quite nontrivial in general (see for instance Example~(3.7) below). \sk The reason for which we introduce $\Sp_P(f)$ is that it is related with the Poincar\'e series of $M$, $N$ as follows: The differential of the de Rham complex $(\Om^{\ssb},\ddd)$ induces a morphism of graded $\C$-vector spaces of degree $-d:$
+We can calculate these spectra explicitly in the case $n=2$, see Propositions~P3.3{3.3} and P3.4{3.4}.
+The relation between the two spectra is, however, quite nontrivial in general (see for instance Example~E3.7{3.7} below). \sk The reason for which we introduce $\Sp_P(f)$ is that it is related to the Poincar\'e series of $M$, $N$ as follows: The differential of the de Rham complex $(\Om^{\ssb},\ddd)$ induces a morphism of graded $\C$-vector spaces of degree $-d:$

-i.e. preserving the degree up to the shift by $-d$.
-Let $H^nA_f^{\ssb}$ denote the Brieskorn module \cite{Bri} (in a generalized sense) which is a graded $\C$-module endowed with actions of $t$, $\dti$, and $t\dd_t$, see (4.2) below.
+\nin that is, preserving the degree up to the shift by $-d$.
+Let $H^nA_f^{\ssb}$ denote the Brieskorn module \cite{Bri} (in a generalized sense) which is a graded $\C$-module endowed with actions of $t$, $\dti$, and $t\dd_t$, see 4.2{4.2} below.
 Let $(H^nA_f^{\ssb})_{\rm tor}$ be its $t$-torsion (or equivalently, $\dti$-torsion) subspace.
-It has the kernel filtration $K_{\ssb}$ defined by
+It has the kernel filtration $K_{\ssb}$ defined by \htt{6}{}